Friday, April 16, 2010

 North Korea is scary enough now, so imagine what it would have been like for an American four decades ago.
 While South Korea is still one of the most homogeneous nations in the world, it is climbing towards one million foreigners in its land; the same cannot be said about their neighbors to the North, and North Koreans probably would have had even greater hatred and suspicion of Americans than today.

 Dresnok soon met a fellow defector, and eventually there were a total of four.
 One of them was named Charles Jenkins.
-They all became scared, confused and ready to retreat to the Soviet Union, whose embassy turned them back over to the North Koreans.
-Dresnok became determined to understand Korean culture and language, and become one of them.
+They all became scared, confused, and ready to retreat to the Soviet Union, whose embassy turned them back over to the North Koreans.
+Dresnok became determined to understand Korean culture and language and become one of them.
 The four were initially viewed skeptically by the North Koreans, but they, especially Dresnok, eventually became celebrities when the government instructed them to appear as American villains in a 1978 propaganda film.
-(Incidentally, while South Korea's cinema has reach the world in an incredibly short period of time, North Korea claims to have given to a global audience the world's most "wonderful" movies.
-I challenge you to find someone who has seen a single North Korean film.)
+Incidentally, while South Korea's cinema has reached a global audience in an incredibly short period of time, North Korea claims to have given to a global audience the world's most "wonderful" movies.
+I challenge you to find someone who has seen a single North Korean film.

 Documentarians are often praised for their bravery.
 These filmmakers are incredibly brave, having filmed in North Korea for three different documentaries (one on the country's soccer team and another on athletes preparing for the Arirang Festival).
 They are also risking the possibility of facing accusations that they are giving undeserved attention to a defector, communist and anti-American traitor.
 Sympathy is sympathy and empathy is empathy.
 Do both exist here?
 It's in the eye of the beholder, but I found both, though I suppose I'm a little weary of being called a communist.